NayanPahuja/limitr/README.md

 ## Overview

 **limitr** is a distributed rate limiting service built in Rust.
 It provides a gRPC interface and uses Redis/Valkey as a shared backend to enforce complex, multi-rate limiting policies across horizontally scaled services.
-The core logic is based on a multi-rate leaky bucket algorithm, ensuring smooth traffic shaping and reliable protection for downstream systems.
+The core logic is based on a multi-rate token bucket algorithm, ensuring smooth traffic shaping and reliable protection for downstream systems.

 ## Features